andrew-novak/stock-charts/README.md

 # electron-stock-charts

-A desktop app for viewing stock charts.
+Desktop app for visualizing stock charts.

-To run:
+The app can be downloaded [here](https://andrewnovak.co.uk/project/7).

+To run in development mode:

 1. Install dependencies: